semantic-flow/sflo/documentation/mesh-resource.md

 A **mesh resource** is any addressable component within a [[semantic mesh|concept.mesh]].
 Every mesh resource has a unique [[Intramesh|concept.identifier.intramesh]] based on its path and locally unique name, making it dereferenceable via URL.

 In RDF terms, a resource is any node in an RDF graph that can be represented with an IRI (the other kinds of RDF graph nodes are literals and blank nodes).
-So theoretically, files and folders in [[resource.node-component.asset-tree]] could be considered RDF resources.
+So theoretically, files and folders in [[mesh-resource.node-component.asset-tree]] could be considered RDF resources.
 But they are not considered **mesh** resources

 ## Types of Mesh Resources

 The structure of a semantic mesh is built on a fundamental distinction between **extensible** and **terminal** resources:

-- **[[Mesh nodes|resource.node]]** are extensible namespace containers:
+- **[[Mesh nodes|mesh-resource.node]]** are extensible namespace containers:
-- **[[Mesh node components|resource.node-component]]** are terminal mesh resources:
+- **[[Mesh node components|mesh-resource.node-component]]** are terminal mesh resources:
   - Can be physically represented as folders or files
     - Folder [[concept.identifier.intramesh]] are part of the namespace but cannot be extended beyond their own internal structure
   - All files and folders within a component folder are considered to be part of the parent node